 - In a large bowl, stir together the oats, flaxseed, baking powder, and cinnamon.
 Pour the wet ingredients in with the dry ingredients and stir until well combined.
 Finally stir in the chocolate chips.

 - Pour batter into greased casserole dish.
-Bake for 25-28 minutes, just until edges are set but middle is still soft to the touch.
+Bake for about 30-35 minutes, until the edges are set but middle is still soft to the touch.
 I prefer to take it out on the softer side, because it carry-over cooks even after it's out of the oven.

 - Let cool for about 5 minutes.
 Serve warm with a little milk on top.